 Read the reviews before buying

-eBay has a function that enables you to see all of the reviews, which contains basic details about the seller’s review scores.
+eBay has a function that enables you to see all the reviews, which contains basic details about the seller’s review scores.

 For additional detail on the vendor, please read some of the seller’s reviews, which gives you a better sense of the seller’s operations and how they treat their customers.